From Ohio History Central

 Your Traders now bring scarce anything but Rum and Flour; they bring little powder and lead, or other valuable goods.
 The Rum ruins us.
 We beg you would prevent its coming such quantities by regulating the Traders.
 We never understood the Trade was to be for Whiskey and Flour.
 We desire it may be forbidden, and none sold in the Indian Country; but if the Indians will have any they may go among the inhabitants and deal with them for it.
 When these Whiskey Traders come, They bring thirty or forty kegs and put them down before us and make us drink, and get all the skins that should go to pay the debts we have contracted for goods bought of the Fair Traders; by this means we not only ruin ourselves but them too.
 These wicked Whiskey Sellers, when they have once got the Indians in liquor, make them sell their very clothes from their backs.
 In short, if this practice be continued, we must be inevitably ruined.

-Despite the inherent problems of the fur trade, the Indians were relatively well paid for the furs.
+Despite the inherent problems of the fur trade, American Indians were relatively well paid for the furs.
 These are the average prices for furs and peltries at Fort Wayne, Indiana, in the late 1700s and the early 1800s:

 - Raccoons-from 37 1/2 to 40 cents each